-ETS Senior monthly passes and tickets are available at all regular ETS sales outlets in the city, including the ETS Customer Service Centre.
+ETS Senior monthly passes and tickets are available at all regular ETS sales outlets in the city, including the Edmonton Service Centre.
 Senior passes and tickets can also be purchased through the ETS online store.
 Fare product is mailed directly to your home.

 Tickets are discounted when purchased in strips of ten and can be purchased at any ETS Fare Outlet or Ticket Vending Machine.

 NOTE: Youth and Seniors are offered the same discount on tickets.
 Youth/Senior tickets are only valid for use by patrons 17 years or under, or 65 years and over.
 Proof of age may be required by transit staff when using a Youth/Senior ticket.

 Senior Monthly passes are sold at all ETS Fare Outlets, and are valid for one month of travel on regular service.
 Proof of age must be presented to transit staff upon request, by any person using a Senior Monthly Pass.